Understanding Trade Credit for Small Businesses

 Extending Trade Credit

 Extending credit can also improve customer relations.
 A supplier who takes a risk on a new company may earn its loyalty, making trade credit a possible tool for business development.
-Businesses start small, but successful partners may increase their orders down the road.
+Businesses start small, but successful partners may increase their purchase orders down the road.
 In the best-case scenario, a relatively small risk can pay off with substantial, long-term benefits.

-Having as much information as possible can make it easier to set the terms of a trade credit agreement.
+Having as much information as possible can make it easier to set the payment terms of a trade credit agreement.

 Trade credit has helped many companies increase their purchasing power and develop new relationships.
 As with all important business decisions, consider consulting with a financial expert or attorney before opening or offering a trade credit account.